securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 Director-Based Workflow
 ************************

-The director-based workflow uses long-lived components in a federation.
+A director-based workflow uses long-lived components in a federation.
 These components continue to be available to distribute more experiments in the federation.

 - The *Director* is the central node of the federation.
 This component starts an *Aggregator* for each experiment, sends data to connected collaborator nodes, and provides updates on the status.
 - The *Envoy* runs on collaborator nodes connected to the *Director*.
 When the *Director* starts an experiment, the *Envoy* starts the *Collaborator* to train the global model.

-These are the following roles in a director-based workflow.
+The director-based workflow comprises the following roles and their tasks:

     - :ref:`establishing_federation_director`
     - :ref:`establishing_federation_envoy`